dev-sys-do/sealci/docs/arch/agent.md

 **Launching actions**
 Each time a action is received the agent will:

--  create an container from the configuration of the action
-   -  if the configuration fails the action will considers to be failed
+-  Create and run a container, based on the action execution environment configuration.
--  once the configuration is done the list of command will be executed
+-  The list of command described in the action configuration are executed in the action container.
-   -  for each command, an exit code will be returned to the scheduler
+   -  For each command, an exit code will be returned to the scheduler.
+If one command fails,the next ones aren't executed and the action will be marked as failed.
--  finally, agent will be clean from any remains of the operation

-> [!NOTE]
-> Each time a action stop, artifacts of what happened will be sent back.
-It can be:
->
-> -  logs of a fail configuration setup
-> -  logs of a fail execution
-> -  a file created during the execution on succeed
-> -  logs of a succeeded action
+-  Once all the action commands are completed, the agent cleans the action execution environment up by deleting its container.

-## Encapsulated environment
+## Action execution environment

-Each time an encapsulated environment will launch a session will be created that will store the state of the action.
+Each time an action execution environment will launch a session will be created that will store the state of the action.
 When action stop (fail/succeed) all detail will be launch to the session that will gather datas that will be sent to the scheduler.
 Multiple environment can be launch in the same time to execute actions in parallel.
 Once a action is done the environment must be killed and any remains of the execution must be cleaned.